 Check out our blog, visit us on Facebook (www.facebook.com/pages/Interfaith-Impact-of-NYS/215433148488100), Twitter (https://twitter.com/#!/iinysinc), or e-mail email@example.com with questions.

 IINYS is supported primarily by member contributions along with grants from the Unitarian Universalist Service Committee (UUSC), the New York State Convention of Universalists, and the Gilbert Spirit Fund.

 Please take this opportunity to join or make a donation today and receive our newsletter, e-mail alerts, updates, and other materials.
-You can fill out the form below or donate on-line at www.interfaithimpactnys.org.
+You can donate on-line at www.iinys.org/Donations.html.
 If you are interested in a congregational or justice committee membership or joining our clergy advisory board, please e-mail firstname.lastname@example.org or call 518-463-5652.